-Have you ever struggled to find that perfect chord progression when writing a song?
-Maybe you know a few chords that sound good together but are hoping to expand your knowledge of chords in different keys.
+Maybe you know a few basic ukelele chords that sound good together but are hoping to expand your knowledge of chords in different keys.
 If so, you’ve come to the right place!
 In this blog, we will talk about using a ukulele chord progressions generator to write songs.

 While this article will look specifically at ukulele chord progressions, this tool can be applied and used with whatever instrument you play or whatever instrument you would like to learn!